Creedence Clearwater Revival: Peak success (1969–1970)

-After their breakthrough, CCR began touring and started work on their second album, Bayou Country (released January 1969), at RCA Studios in Los Angeles.
+After their breakthrough, CCR began touring and started work on their second album, Bayou Country, at RCA Studios in Los Angeles.
+It was released in January 1969.
 A number-seven platinum hit, the record was their first in a string of hit albums and singles that continued uninterruptedly for two years.
-The single "Proud Mary", backed with "Born on the Bayou", reached number two on the national Billboard chart.
-The former eventually became the group's most covered song, with some 100 versions by other artists to date, including the number-four 1971 hit by Ike & Tina Turner, two years to the week after the original peaked.
-John cites this song as being the result of high spirits on gaining his discharge from the Army Reserve.
-The album also featured a cover of the rock and roll classic "Good Golly, Miss Molly" and the band's nine-minute live-show closer, "Keep On Chooglin.
+The single "Proud Mary," backed with "Born on the Bayou," reached number two on the national Billboard chart.
+The former eventually became the group's most covered song, with over 100 versions by other artists to date, including the number 4 hit by Ike & Tina Turner in 1971, two years to the week after the original peaked.
+John cites this song as being the result of the euphoria he experienced on gaining his discharge from the Army Reserve.
+The album also featured a cover of the rock and roll classic "Good Golly, Miss Molly" and the band's nine-minute live-show closer, "Keep On Chooglin'."

-Months later, during April 1969, "Bad Moon Rising" backed with "Lodi", was released and peaked at number two in the US.
-In the United Kingdom, "Bad Moon Rising" spent three weeks at number one on the UK Singles Chart during September and October 1969, becoming the band's only number-one single in the UK.
-The band's third album, Green River, which followed in August 1969, was their first album to top the Billboard 200, and went gold, along with the single "Green River", which also reached number two on the Billboard charts.
-The B-side of "Green River", "Commotion", peaked at number 30, and the band's emphasis on covers of old favorites continued with "Night Time Is the Right Time".
+Months later, during April 1969, "Bad Moon Rising" backed with "Lodi" was released and peaked at number 2 in the US.
+In the United Kingdom, "Bad Moon Rising" spent three weeks at number 1 on the UK Singles Chart during September and October 1969, becoming the band's only number-one single in the UK.
+The band's third album, Green River, which followed in August 1969, was their first album to top the Billboard 200 and went gold, along with the single "Green River," which also reached number 2 on the Billboard charts.
+"Commotion," the B-side of "Green River," peaked at number 30, and the band's emphasis on covers of old favorites continued with "Night Time Is the Right Time."